 Which is why, when my skin started to crawl during a walking tour of Edinburgh, I REALLY got freaked out.

 Upon first arriving in the city, I quickly commented on the eeriness of the setting.
 It’s climate means most days are spent under a shroud of grey clouds, the stonework on the ancient buildings are stained black after years of being subjected to pollution.
-Tours into the seedy tunnels of the city’s underground are popular, dark statues loom in steamy corners.
+Ranking high in popularity are the Edinburgh ghost tours which delve through the seedy tunnels of the city’s underground and lead visitors to dark statues looming in steamy corners.
 Imagine the settings to the movies Sweeney Todd or Sleepy Hollow and you’re not far off.

 As our tour continued towards the back corner of the cemetery – it started.